What is Insurance Deductible

 The size of your deductible inversely affects your insurance premiums.
 Opting for a higher deductible typically leads to lower monthly premiums because you’re assuming more financial responsibility for potential claims.
 Conversely, a lower deductible means higher premiums, as the insurer takes on a greater share of the risk.
 This balance allows policyholders to choose a premium and deductible combination that best fits their financial situation and risk tolerance.

-See also Oklahoma Auto Insurance Quotes
+See also Attorney Malpractice Insurance California

 The Relationship Between Deductibles and Out-of-Pocket Maximums